 Nope!
 No matter which foods you pair with guacamole or avocado, guacamole and avocado are always ZeroPoint foods.
 Just be sure to track the chips.
 Looking for some ZeroPoint dippers?
-Try baby capsicums, celery sticks, cucumber slices, or baby carrots .
+Try bell pepper wedges, endive leaves, cucumber slices, jicama, or radishes.

 What’s the easiest way to make guacamole?

-Guac aside, what else can I make with avocado?
+Guac aside, what else can I make with avocados?

-You can join the hoards of people already in the avocado toast fan club: Toast your favourite bread (or use a roasted slice of sweet potato), and top it with sliced or mashed avocado.
-Season it with a bit of lemon or lime juice, chilli powder, or crushed red pepper.
+You can join the hoards of people already in the avocado toast fan club: Toast your favorite bread (or use a roasted slice of sweet potato), and top it with sliced or mashed avocado.
+Season it with a bit of lemon or lime juice, chili powder, or crushed red pepper.
 Add some protein with smoked salmon or a sliced hard-boiled egg or a fried egg.
 Feeling extra?
-Top with crumbled feta or goat’s cheese, sliced tomatoes, chopped coriander, or thinly sliced onions.
+Top with crumbled feta, sliced tomatoes, chopped cilantro, or thinly sliced onions.